Fischkutter

 Winery Ingenhof

 Wine growing in Schleswig-Holstein?
-Melanie Engel, co-creator of the family-run Ingenhof and wine pioneer in the far north, had to fight a number of prejudices from the outset.
+Melanie Engel, co-creator of the family-run Ingenhof and wine pioneer in the far north, had to fight prejudices at first.
 But the site conditions for a vineyard on their approximately eight hectares of land with a southern slope in the middle of Holstein Switzerland were good.
-Today, Melanie Engel and her team grow three excellent white wine varieties and three red wine varieties, which can be sold in the “Weinremise” – a specialist wine retailer – and tasted on a guided vineyard tour that also introduces the winery.
-In the summer months, the farm’s own field café is also open: With a view of the strawberry plantations of the Ingenhof, you can enjoy homemade cakes and pies, as well as coffee specialities.
+Today, Melanie Engel and her team grow three excellent white wine varieties and three red wine varieties, which are sold in the “Weinremise” wine emporium and tasted on a guided vineyard tour that also introduces the winery.
+In the summer months, the farm’s own field café is also open.
+With a view of Ingenhof’s strawberry plantations, you can enjoy homemade cakes and pies, as well as coffee specialities.

 Read more